AI4Finance-Foundation/FinRL/docs/source/developer/development_setup.rst

 .. image:: ../image/pycharm_push_PR.png

 -When you do a Git Push, PyCharm will ask you to which of the 3 repo's you want to push.
-Just like the above figure, we selected FinRL.
+Just like the above figure, we selected the repo FinRL.

 With respect to creating a pull request (PR), please refer to `Create a PR <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_ or `Opensource Create a PR <https://opensource.com/article/19/7/create-pull-request-github>`_.